ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

         }
 ```

-Workflows and scripts are saved on disk using a language and generally needs a runtime, in RO-Crate indicated using a liberal interpretation of programmingLanguage and potentialAction.
-Note that the language and its runtime might differ, e.g. there are multiple potential runtimes of a JavaScript, although in the base-case they are the same, and as a shortcut can be described in one go as both a ComputerLanguage and SoftwareApplication:
+Workflows and scripts are saved on disk using a language and generally needs a runtime, in RO-Crate indicated using a liberal interpretation of `programmingLanguage` and `potentialAction`.
+Note that the language and its runtime might differ, e.g. there are multiple potential runtimes of a JavaScript, although in the base-case they are the same, and as a shortcut can be described in one go as both a `ComputerLanguage` and `SoftwareApplication`:

 ```json
        {